The Falling Dream: Loss of Control or Leap of Faith?

 Integration Ritual: Grounding the Energy

-• Physical Earthing: Spend 10 minutes walking barefoot on grass or soil.
-Visualize roots extending from your feet deep into the core of the planet.
+- Physical Earthing: Spend 10 minutes walking barefoot on grass or soil to reconnect with the planet.

 Where did you land?